 By the end of FY2012, 13 newly-built Olive Garden, Red Lobster and LongHorn Steakhouse restaurants had either received or were in pursuit of LEED certification.
 Our goal was to use each of those restaurants as a learning lab to build our knowledge and experience with sustainable design going forward.

-We kicked off major remodeling efforts for existing Olive Garden, Red Lobster and LongHorn Steakhouse restaurants designed to incorporate sustainable design best practices wherever possible.
+We kicked off major remodeling efforts for existing Olive Garden and LongHorn Steakhouse restaurants designed to incorporate sustainable design best practices wherever possible.
 For example, we are replacing most "front of house" lighting with LED light bulbs and "back of house" lighting with compact florescent bulbs, both of which use significantly less energy than traditional incandescent bulbs.
-We are also installing new, "smarter" energy management systems, using 100 percent recycled carpet and other recycled materials, using sustainably harvested wood, installing low-flow water nozzles and faucets, implementing less water-intensive landscaping and working to source materials locally whenever possible.
+We are also installing new, "smarter" energy management systems, using 100% recycled carpet and other recycled materials, using sustainably harvested wood, installing low-flow water nozzles and faucets, implementing less water-intensive landscaping and working to source materials locally whenever possible.

-At the heart of our sustainability efforts are Restaurant Green Teams, groups of employees in each restaurant who implement programs to reduce waste and energy and water usage.
+At the heart of our sustainability efforts are Safety & Sustainability Teams, groups of employees in each restaurant who implement programs to reduce waste and energy and water usage.
 They are also responsible for many of the ideas we have used to improve sustainability at our restaurants.
-This spring, almost 12,000 employees responded to our first Sustainability Survey, providing us invaluable feedback about the effectiveness of our sustainability efforts and opportunities for improvement.
+Last spring, almost 12,000 employees responded to our first Sustainability Survey, providing us invaluable feedback about the effectiveness of our sustainability efforts and opportunities for improvement.